 Your equity release options

-Equity release is available to homeowners aged over 55 and there are two types to choose from — a lifetime mortgage and a home reversion plan.
+Equity release is available to homeowners aged over 55.
+There are two types to choose from — a lifetime mortgage and a home reversion plan.

 A lifetime mortgage